codemacherUG/tile_proxy/Documentation/Usage/Index.rst

 **provider**

-At the moment only osm (OpenStreetMap) is supported, so the value must be osm.
+Currently only osm (OpenStreetMap) is supported, so the value must be osm.

 **z**